WolfTech-Innovations/WolfOS/README.md

 Thank you for choosing SpoinkOS!
 We hope you enjoy using our distro as much as we enjoyed creating it!

 Happy computing!

-\-- Carl - Head of SpoinkOS Development Team
+-- Carl - Head of SpoinkOS Development Team

+-- Meco - Head idea Manager Of SpoinkOS Development Team

+@copyright SpoinkOSDevs - 2023